nelson123-lab/Gender_based_cleaning_algorithm/README.md

 No of human faces = 9
 ```

-## 3. To keep only the images with face of Man.
+## 3. To only save pictures with male faces.

 ### Implementation